Death Certificate (album): Controversy

 In 1991, the Oregon Liquor Control Commission banned a poster for St. Ides Malt Liquor, which Ice Cube endorsed at the time, that displayed Ice Cube holding a can of St. Ides and flashing a gang sign.

 In the September 2006 issue of FHM, Ice Cube stated in an interview that he did not regret the controversial statements made on the album.

 Due to fear that laws against racial incitement in the United Kingdom could see the album banned, the original United Kingdom release removed the tracks "Black Korea" and "No Vaseline".
 Island Records, the distributor of this version of the album, deleted these tracks with the consent of Priority Records, but not Ice Cube himself.
 "We're very excited about Ice Cube", said Island MD Marc Marot, "but on a personal level I just could not take those two songs.
 I understand that self-censorship after the NWA case puts us in a strange position, but we're not going to support minority racism or antisemitism.
-We came to a compromise with Profile that was acceptable."
+We came to a compromise with Priority that was acceptable."
 The tracks have since been reinstated on a CD reissue readily available in the UK.